mikeferguson/brewing/brewlog/002-hefeweizen.md

 # MacGyverWeizen (#2)

-Bavarian Style Hefeweizen - Take 2.
-2.5 gallon batch built from a portion of an all-grain kit from Northern Brewer.
+Second attempt at the Bavarian Style Hefeweizen, to see if we can hit the numbers better.
+2.5 gallon batch built from the other half of an all-grain kit from Northern Brewer.
 Brewed on August 30, 2020.

 Key Metrics:

- * OG: 1.045
+ * OG: 1.045 (Target: 1.049)
  * FG: TBD
  * IBUs: 14
  * ABV: TBD